The UT Student Counseling Center

 Staff members provide a variety of services for students, faculty and staff.
-Presenting problems range from mild situational stresses to acute psychiatric conditions and long-term dysfunctions.
+Presenting problems range from mild situational stresses to acute psychiatric conditions and chronic dysfunctions.

-The Stress Management Clinic offers an array of services including mindfulness training, meditation, biofeedback, and coping skills training.
+The Stress Management Clinic offers an array of services including mindfulness training, , biofeedback, and coping skills training.

 Referrals are made to other agencies both on and off campus.
 The Center maintains close ties with Student Health Center (SHC), which has eight primary health care physicians, a psychiatrist, a psychiatric clinical nurse specialist and a psychologist.
 The SCC enjoys a close relationship with the mental health professionals at the SHC who work closely with all staff members, including interns who have clients receiving medication.
 The psychiatrist and psychiatric clinical nurse specialist also teach a weekly psychopharmacology seminar for interns.
 Student Health, Mental Health services and the Student Counseling Center are located in the same building.
 Career Services has an extensive career library, computerized career exploration programs, and the computer administered Strong Interest Inventory.
 The Department of Psychology operates the Psychology Clinic, a training clinic on campus for the clinical psychology graduate students.
 Fees are based on a sliding scale.
-Both individual and group psychotherapy are available to students and non‑students.
-Children and couples occasionally are seen.
+Psychotherapy services are available to students and non‑students; and children and couples are also seen there.

 Student Counseling Center Facility